-- 77. Vaccines for dogs in Australia follow the recommendations defined by the World Small Animal Veterinary Association (WSAVA) Vaccination Guidelines Group (VGG) (Day et al., 2016).
-The VGG defines vaccines as core and non-core, with the recommendation that all dogs should be vaccinated with core vaccines while non-core vaccines should only be used as necessary. - 78.
-All vaccines must be administered by a qualified veterinarian, who are trained to administer vaccines via multiple routes, including subcutaneously using sharps. - 79.
-Vaccination protocols and labels typically recommend only vaccinating healthy animals and avoiding live vaccines in immunocompromised animals (Day et al., 2016). - 80.
-The core vaccines include CPV-2, CDV and canine adenovirus (CAdV), with a preference for modified live or recombinant vaccines, if available.
+78. Vaccines for dogs in Australia follow the recommendations defined by the World Small Animal Veterinary Association (WSAVA) Vaccination Guidelines Group (VGG) (Day et al., 2016).
+The VGG defines vaccines as core and non-core, with the recommendation that all dogs should be vaccinated with core vaccines while non-core vaccines should only be used as necessary.

+79. All vaccines must be administered by a qualified veterinarian, who are trained to administer vaccines via multiple routes, including subcutaneously using sharps.

+80. Vaccination protocols and labels typically recommend only vaccinating healthy animals and avoiding live vaccines in immunocompromised animals (Day et al., 2016).

+81. The core vaccines include CPV-2, CDV and canine adenovirus (CAdV), with a preference for modified live or recombinant vaccines, if available.
 Administration of core vaccines is recommended between 6-8 weeks of age, with additional vaccination 2-4 weeks apart until 16 weeks of age.
 Attenuated live and recombinant vaccines are generally considered protective after one dose.
 Boosters are recommended at 1 year old then at intervals of three years thereafter (Day et al., 2016).
-CPV-2 vaccination is not associated with a period of immunosuppression, however a brief period of immunosuppression is expected following vaccinations containing a modified live CDV component, which rarely causes clinical complications (Day et al., 2016). - 81.
-Non-core vaccines include Parainfluenza virus, Bordatella bronchisceptica and Leptospira interrogans as modified live virus or attenuated bacterial vaccines, respectively.
+CPV-2 vaccination is not associated with a period of immunosuppression, however a brief period of immunosuppression is expected following vaccinations containing a modified live CDV component, which rarely causes clinical complications (Day et al., 2016).

+82. Non-core vaccines include Parainfluenza virus, Bordatella bronchisceptica and Leptospira interrogans as modified live virus or attenuated bacterial vaccines, respectively.
 Non-core vaccines may be administered within similar time frames to core vaccines, depending on veterinary assessment of individual health risks to puppies or dogs.
-Non-core vaccines are administered when the risk of exposure to each disease is identified based on regional outbreaks, lifestyle, and expected socialisation with other dogs (Day et al., 2016). - 82.
-Vaccines are not mandatory in any states or territories, however veterinary associations, veterinary clinics, national breeder associations and state and territory departments responsible for biosecurity strongly advocate for vaccination of all domestic dogs.
-These bodies further recommend that puppies have limited environmental exposure until 2 weeks after the completion of their vaccination schedule, and that, in known outbreak areas, unvaccinated dogs should be vaccinated and isolated for two weeks (Day et al., 2016). - 83.
-Overall vaccine coverage of dogs in Australia is not known, however studies overseas have shown that owned dog populations are vaccinated against CPV-2 at a rate of 86-98.5% while stray or surrendered dogs in shelters are vaccinated at a rate of 67-84% (Decaro et al., 2020). - 84.
-While not mandatory, standard practices for animal shelters and animal care facilities (animal daycare and long stay services) require all animals to be vaccinated to limit disease spread.
+Non-core vaccines are administered when the risk of exposure to each disease is identified based on regional outbreaks, lifestyle, and expected socialisation with other dogs (Day et al., 2016).

+83. Vaccines are not mandatory in any states or territories, however veterinary associations, veterinary clinics, national breeder associations and state and territory departments responsible for biosecurity strongly advocate for vaccination of all domestic dogs.
+These bodies further recommend that puppies have limited environmental exposure until 2 weeks after the completion of their vaccination schedule, and that, in known outbreak areas, unvaccinated dogs should be vaccinated and isolated for two weeks (Day et al., 2016).

+84. Overall vaccine coverage of dogs in Australia is not known, however studies overseas have shown that owned dog populations are vaccinated against CPV-2 at a rate of 86-98.5% while stray or surrendered dogs in shelters are vaccinated at a rate of 67-84% (Decaro et al., 2020).

+85. While not mandatory, standard practices for animal shelters and animal care facilities (animal daycare and long stay services) require all animals to be vaccinated to limit disease spread.
 Shelters and care facilities must be designed for effective cleaning and disinfection which must be carried out at least daily using disinfectants that are effective against canine pathogens.

+86. The APVMA issues product labels with directions for use, however veterinarians may use products off-label (e.g. vaccinating ferrets with CDV vaccines to protect against distemper).